Best Solar Companies in Nevada

 Best solar companies by city

-Leasing solar equipment is an attractive option to people like Charles in Pahrump, who didn’t want to borrow $40,000 or $50,000 to go solar, or the responsibility of maintaining it.
-“If a panel goes out, they know exactly which one and they come out and replace it or fix it,” Charles told us.
+Leasing solar equipment is an attractive option to people like Charles in Pahrump.
+Charles didn’t want to borrow $40,000 or $50,000 to go solar, or the responsibility of maintaining it.
+“If a panel goes out, they know exactly which one and they come out and replace it or fix it,” he told us.

-Nevada also has legalized power purchase agreements (unlike many other states).
+Nevada also has legalized power purchase agreements.
 PPAs work very similarly to leases.
-The biggest downside to both is that you’ll be disqualified from many of the best financial incentives, like the 30% federal solar tax credit.
-It also might make your house harder to sell, since a new buyer will have to take over the lease agreement.
+The biggest downside to both is that it might make your house harder to sell, since a new buyer will have to take over the contract.

 » SOLAR PANELS: Lease vs. buy